-Before this, Kate worked in a mixture of editorial, marketing and communication roles in the magazine and retail industries at companies such as Universal Magazines, ACP Magazines and Bed Bath N’ Table.
+Before this, Kate worked in a mixture of editorial, marketing and comms roles at Universal Magazines, ACP Magazines (as an intern) and Bed Bath N’ Table.

-Other projects include Cloud Peeps (a platform to connect community managers with startups and small businesses) and Women Hack (Australia’s women-focused entrepreneurial virtual incubator, startup community and knowledge space for tech and web-based businesses).
+Other projects include Cloud Peeps (a platform to connect community managers with startups and small businesses).

 Current short bio:

-Kate Kendall is a British-Australian entrepreneur who now divides her time between San Francisco and New York.
+Kate Kendall is a British-Australian entrepreneur who is now based in New York.
 She’s the founder and CEO of theFetch.com – a guide for professionals to share and discover what’s happening in their city.
 The weekly email digests cover what’s happening in the startup, tech and creative communities – and are published in 10 other cities around the globe.
 She started out as a business journalist and has recently led growth and digital at magazine companies, handled outreach for new startups and helped businesses understand the role of community.
-She can often be found in coworking spaces drinking tea.
+Her work has been featured in Harvard Business Review, BuzzFeed, The Next Web, The Australian, the ABC, Marie Claire, Lifehacker and more.
 Follow her on Twitter via @katekendall.